A Rush SR keeps up with built GT cars in the $150,000 range. How is the Rush SR so fast, yet so inexpensive?

 The secret is lightness.
-At its svelte size and weight, the RUSH SR can use simpler, less expensive, and more reliable components all around.
-With a horsepower/weight ratio similar to a GT3 car and topping most Spec Racers, the RUSH SR maintains a best-in-class maintenance cost of just $3,000-$3,500/year for 8 race weekends.
-Even a Spec Miata can cost as much as $8,000-$10,000 to run for the same amount of time!
+Delete the trunk, passenger seat, and cupholders.
+At 1100lbs, the RUSH SR can use simpler, less expensive, and more reliable components, yet give you far better grip and performance.
+With a horsepower/weight ratio similar to a GT3 car, the RUSH SR maintains a best-in-class maintenance cost of just $3,000-$3,500/year for 8 race weekends.
+Even a Spec Miata can cost as much as $8,000-$10,000!

-High-performance motorsport has reached such stratospheric pricing that the typical person simply can’t afford to compete.
-The RUSH SR is designed from the ground up to be accessible.
-It is an extremely affordable platform, yet it exudes technology and performance typically found in vehicles costing three to ten times as much.
-The RUSH SR comes standard with a no-lift and auto-blip paddle-shifted sequential transmission and can be driven on slicks.
-On most major platforms, the cost of a dry sump and sequential transmission alone is well over the cost of an entire RUSH SR,
+The RUSH SR is designed from the ground-up to be a driver’s car.
+Despite being affordable, it features technology and performance typically found in vehicles costing three to ten times as much.
+Order any factory race car with a sequential and you’re spending more than $100,000.
+Yet, the RUSH SR comes standard (!) with a no-lift and auto-blip paddle-shifted sequential transmission and can be driven on slicks.

 The RUSH SR leaves competitors with dust in their nostrils – and leaves you with enough in your wallet to stay on track all season long!